What to Know About Trump Accounts

 A Trump Account, also known as a “Section 530A” account created by the One Big Beautiful Bill Act, is a tax-advantaged savings account for eligible minor children.
 Trump Accounts will allow contributions of up to $5,000 (subject to inflation) per year per eligible child, with an additional, one-time government pilot program seed contribution of $1,000 for eligible children who are U.S. citizens born in 2025 through 2028.
 The goal of a Trump Account is to help eligible minor children get an early start on long-term investing while encouraging them to keep their money invested for decades.

 To be eligible, (i) an election with the Treasury must be made by an authorized individual to open a Trump Account for the child, (ii) the child must be under the age of 18 at the end of the year the election is made, and (iii) the child must have a valid Social Security number issued before the date of the election.
-Authorized individuals may elect to open a Trump Account for an eligible child by completing a new IRS Form 4547 (including when filing their 2025 income taxes) or electronically through www.trumpaccounts.gov.
-These accounts will be established at a financial institution (or institutions) selected by the Treasury to be the “primary trustee”.
+An “authorized individual” for an eligible minor child is generally, in order of priority: a legal guardian, parent, adult sibling or grandparent of the eligible child.
+If an election to open an initial Trump Account is being made at the same time as an election to receive the federal pilot program contribution, then the authorized individual for both elections is the same and must be the individual who anticipates that the child will be his or her qualifying child for the tax year in which the election is made.
+Authorized individuals may elect to open a Trump Account for an eligible child by completing a new IRS Form 4547, which can be submitted to the Treasury either when filing 2025 income taxes, electronically through www.trumpaccounts.gov, or on the Trump Account App.
+These accounts will be established at a financial institution (or institutions) selected by the U.S. Treasury to be the primary trustee.

 How much can you contribute to a Trump Account?